trantako/trantako.github.io/README.md

 jekyll 4.0.0
 ```

-> I had problems when intalling Jekyll without 'sudo'.
+> I had problems when installing Jekyll without 'sudo'.
 See [this](https://jekyllrb.com/docs/troubleshooting/#no-sudo) for instructions.
 This info did not solve everything; I had to re-install Ruby etc. tricks before I got it working.
-It took several hours of problem solving.
+It took several hours of problem-solving.
 Much easier to use native Ubuntu or Mac for running Jekyll!

 ## Testing